Dear GoMad Nomad,

 How to make money as blogger?
 I could write a whole blog post about that, or rather, dedicate a whole website to it.
 But in short, bloggers earn money from advertising, affiliate sales (like ours to booking.com) and by selling products.

-Freelancing encompasses a lot of different things, only one of which I have any first hand knowledge.
+Freelancing encompasses a lot of different things, only one of which I have any first-hand knowledge.
 (That’s writing, btw.)
 But other freelancers are working on web, software & IT, management & finance, translating, design, art & multimedia, engineering & architecture, sales & marketing, and legal sectors.
-Freelancing is a huge industry and certainly a feasible answer to how to make money as a digital nomad.
+Freelancing is a vast industry and certainly a feasible answer to how to make money as a digital nomad.
+There are many job search sites on the web, for example, you may find freelance Chinese translator jobs on Jooble.

 Some helpful freelance sites to connect workers with clients are: